php-csas/php-csas/README.md

 	- `php_csas.h`: C Header file for the extension.

 ## To install
+- Make sure that the debian package `autoconf` is installed.
+Run `sudo apt-get install autoconf` to check.
+Install it if its not already installed.
 - Make sure that `$PHPDIR/php-install-directory/bin` is in your path.
 Check with `echo $PATH`.
 - Make sure that `php.ini` exists at `$PHPDIR/php-install-directory/lib`.
 If it does not, copy `php.ini-development` from `$PHPDIR` to that location.
 - Add `extension=csas.so` to the end of the `php.ini` file.